 Other water treatment plants, sewage treatment plants, and recycled water treatment plants

-MidCoast Water operates a number of other treatment plants, some of which are available for tours on request.
+MidCoast Water Services' operates a number of other treatment plants, some of which are available for tours on request.
 These include the Tea Gardens and Gloucester water treatment plants, the Dawson (Taree), Hawks Nest, and Forster sewage treatment plants, and the Tuncurry recycled water treatment plant.
 Let us know your area of interest when you contact us.